MIT-Emerging-Talent/ET6-CDSP-group-21-repo/5_communication_strategy/podcast_script.md

 "Scammers have always existed — but now, they've got AI on their side.
 We're talking about job posts written by ChatGPT.
 Posts that sound real.
 Look real.
 Even feel professional.
 But they're not.
-As students — especially new grads — we're vulnerable..."
+As students — especially new grads — we're vulnerable.."

 ### 📊 Analysis Findings - Alaa & Geehan (1 min 40 sec)